Cray-HPE/sat/docs/man/sat-status.8.rst

 |
 |   The Type of the component in HSM.
 Possible values are as follows:
 |
-|   Chassis, ChassisBMC, ComputeModule, HSNBoard, Node, NodeBMC, NodeEnclosure, RouterBMC, RouterModule
+|   Chassis, ChassisBMC, ComputeModule, HSNBoard, Node, NodeBMC, NodeEnclosure, RouterBMC, RouterModule,
+|   CabinetPDU, CabinetPDUController, CabinetPDUPowerConnector, MgmtSwitch
 |
 | *NID*
 |